Are you suspicious of snake oil claims

 But just because we don't have enough scientific support for a low-carb (and therefore a high-fat) diet or for increasing the amount of vitamin D we get doesn't mean that each of us should stick to the accepted recommendations.

-Those recommendations are for 200 to 600 IU of vitamin D per day, depending on how old you are.
-Even an official U.S. government site says, however, that they "were established in 1997, and since that time substantial new research has been published to justify a reevaluation of adequate vitamin D intakes."
+, however, that they "were established in 1997, and since that time substantial new research has been published to justify a reevaluation of adequate vitamin D intakes."

 That reevaluation is certain to come some day.
 But should we wait for it?